amirongit/notecode/algebra.md

 3. calculate the value of the variable, plug & check the answer for the equation

 ### Solving linear equations with fractions or decimals
-- multiply both sides of the equation by the LCD of all fractions to isolate the variable (which is the LCM of all denominators) (must be done after simplification)
+- multiply both sides of the equation by the LCD of all fractions to isolate the variable (must be done after simplification)
 #### Least common multiple
+- the product of the common prime factors of the given terms with the most repetition
-- the smallest number that two or more numbers can divide into evenly
+- the smallest multiple of the given numbers
 #### Least common denominator
-- the smallest number that is a common denominator for a set of fractions
+- LCM of denominators of the given fractions

 ### Linear equations with no solution or an infinite number of solutions
 #### Conditional equation